reactos/reactos/modules/rostests/apitests/user32/makeimg/readme.txt

 This file already exists there so that this step is not necessary, but only presents another option.

 Unfortunately, this test will not work correctly using Windows 2003 Server SP2.
-I have not looked into the details of why this is the case, but it works under ReactOS.
+I have not looked into the details of why this is the case, but it works under MenuOS.
 This is what is important for now in any case.

 Doug Lyons